Otus-DevOps-2018-09/apas-iut_infra/README.md

 >packer build -var-file=variables.json immutable.json

 File `packer/config-scripts/create-reddit-vm.sh` includes the example of usage of previously prepared Packer "bake" image to create virtual machine running Reddit application.

+## Homework N6

+We developed the basic parametrized Terraform configuration for reddit application deployment from Packer base image.
+Examples of input variables can be found in `terraform/terraform.tfvars.example`.

+To apply the configuration to GCP use:

+>teffaform apply